carlpett/stream_exporter/README.md

 - `input.namedpipe.path` (Required): The path where the pipe should be created.
 This may require elevated privileges to execute a `mkfifo` syscall.

+## Standard input
+Reads from standard input.

+The `stdin` input does not take any parameters.

 # Building
 The project uses [govendor](https://github.com/kardianos/govendor) for dependency management.
 To build the exporter, call `govendor build +p`.